movermeyer/python-sqldict/README.rst

 Installation
 ------------
-class will be put into pypi soon, after that;
+Using pip library will be installed as following

 .. code-block:: bash